HER2: As a drug target

-Among approved anti-HER2 therapeutics are also tyrosine kinase inhibitors (lapatinib, neratinib, and tucatinib) and antibody-drug conjugates (ado-trastuzumab emtansine and trastuzumab deruxtecan).
+Among approved anti-HER2 therapeutics are also tyrosine kinase inhibitors (such as lapatinib, neratinib, and tucatinib) and antibody-drug conjugates (ado-trastuzumab emtansine and trastuzumab deruxtecan).

 Diagnostics

 HER2 testing is performed on breast biopsy of breast cancer patients to assess prognosis and to determine suitability for trastuzumab therapy.
 It is important that trastuzumab is restricted to HER2-positive individuals as it is expensive and has been associated with cardiac toxicity.
-For HER2-positive tumours, the risks of trastuzumab clearly outweigh the benefits.
+For HER2-positive tumors, the benefits of trastuzumab clearly outweigh the risks.

 Tests are usually performed on breast biopsy samples obtained by either fine-needle aspiration, core needle biopsy, vacuum-assisted breast biopsy, or surgical excision.

 Immunohistochemistry (IHC) is generally used to measure the amount of HER2 protein present in the sample, with fluorescence in situ hybridisation (FISH) being used on samples that are equivocal in IHC.
 However, in several locations, FISH is used initially, followed by IHC in equivocal cases.

 Immunohistochemistry

 By immunohistochemistry, the sample is given a score based on the cell membrane staining pattern.